metoppv/improver/doc/source/metadata/Reference.rst

 spot_index
 **********

-This is an IMPROVER-specific dimension is used as an increasing integer value index for sites.
+This IMPROVER-specific dimension is used as an increasing integer value index for sites.

 ssp\__